Application. Proposal for Development

 Joint Venture

-A joint investment in an $9 million residential/commercial venture between the developer and the MLIB.
-This business venture would take the form of a corporation-to-corporation agreement between the developer and a one of MLIB’s existing corporations, with levels of ownership by each of the two parties to be determined.[2]
+A joint investment in a $9 million residential/commercial venture between the developer and the MLIB.
+This business venture would take the form of a corporation-to-corporation agreement between the developer and one of MLIB’s existing corporations, with levels of ownership by each of the two parties to be determined.[3]
 The joint venture would operate under a head lease with MLIB.
 Important stipulations include:

 Resources